cp3402-students/cp3402-2021-site-cp3402-2021-team06/theme.md

 ---
 The prominent styling features that can be seen throughout the website can be found and modified at the bottom of the 'style.css' and/or 'style.scss' files.
 #### Styling with SASS
 The style sheet, 'style.css' was generated from the 'style.scss' file using the preprocessor scripting language **SASS**.
-Generating the style.css in this manner allowed us to create variables for the websites various style constants such as colours and fonts.
+Generating the 'style.css' file in this manner allowed us to create variables for the websites various style constants such as colours and fonts.
 With these variables in place, modifications were streamlined and, for example, changes to colours that are used by the website's various components can be made through a single line of code.
-More infomation on how to utilize SASS can be found [here](https://sass-lang.com/documentation).
+More infomation on how to utilize SASS for website development can be found on the language's [official website](https://sass-lang.com/documentation).

 Relevant files:
 * style.scss - Style sheet that contains Sass language, used to compile styles.css.